bucket-list/slate/source/includes/_bookings.md

-eventId | The ID of the event the customer wishes to book fullName | Customer first and last name email | Customer email address phone | Customer phone number location | Json Object e.g. { street_address:'123 Main St', city:'San Jose', state:'CA', country:'US', coordinates:[100.5, 200.1] }
+eventId | The ID of the event the customer wishes to book fullName | Customer first and last name email | Customer email address
+Number | Customer phone number location | Json Object e.g. { streetAddress:'123 Main St', city:'San Jose', state:'CA', country:'US', coordinates:[100.5, 200.1] }
 adults | Number of adults on the reservation children | Number of children on the reservation youths | Number of youths on the reservation